-The Leary Firefighters Foundation thanks its generous supporters: Ruth’s Chris Steak House; world-renowned Chef Ming Tsai, owner of Blue Ginger Restaurant in Wellesley, MA and host of television’s “Simply Ming”; and Ernie Boch, President and CEO of Boch Enterprises in Norwood, MA.
+The Leary Firefighters Foundation thanks the following for their generous support of the Foundation’s efforts in New Orleans: Ruth’s Chris Steak House; world-renowned Chef Ming Tsai, owner of Blue Ginger Restaurant in Wellesley, MA and host of television’s “Simply Ming”; and Ernie Boch, President and CEO of Boch Enterprises in Norwood, MA.